This accessibility statement applies to https://www.ukfiet.org

 - navigate most of the website using speech recognition software

-- listen to most of the website using a screen reader (such as JAWS, NVDA and VoiceOver).
+- use most of the website using a screen reader (such as JAWS and NVDA).

 How accessible this website is